stackticio/documentation/docs/stack_liveview.md

          Relationship-Aware Insights
 ```
 #### Step 3: Add your own customized tests
-Create your own health, error detection and relation related to your stack..
-API structure guide will be generated under the stack agent documentations
+Create your own health, error detection and relation related to your stack (API structure guide will be generated under the stack agent documentations).

 ![alt text](image-53.png)